czlwang/BrainBERT/README.md

 ### Input
 It is expected that the input is intracranial electrode data that has been Laplacian re-referenced.

+## Using BrainBERT embeddings
+- pretrained weights are available [here](https://drive.google.com/file/d/14ZBOafR7RJ4A6TsurOXjFVMXiVH6Kd_Q/view?usp=sharing)
+- see `notebooks/demo.ipynb` for an example input and example embedding

 ## Upstream
 ### BrainBERT pre-training
 ```